 “If we’re supposed to be storytellers, we need to tell the right story,” says Jason.
 “If you start positioning yourself as the star, then that delegates the client to the sidekick or damsel in distress.
 And no one wants to be Robin in the Batman story.”

 They key is to position yourself as Alfred, the trusted advisor who will guide your clients to success.
 Positioning is critical and your position as agency should never be ahead of your client’s position.

 Most agencies don’t charge enough, nor do they have any idea whether they are profitable or how much it costs to service a client.
-You need to know how much value you can deliver to your client so you can figure out what you should charge.
+You need to know how much value you can deliver to your client so you can figure out what your agency fee should be.